mdykman/jconsole_for_android/assets/docs/android-readme.txt

 *** Android

+J-Console for Android 1.0.5

+This package is compatible with Android versions 2.1 and up.

-This Android package was created by Michael Dykman (mdykman@gmail.com) in 2012.
+This package was created by Michael Dykman (mdykman@gmail.com) in 2012.
 It is licensed under GPL3.

-This package is compatible with Android versions 2.1 and up.

-Many thanks to Eric Iverson and Jsoftware for providing the source code for the J7 engine as well as allowing the use of script, document and image resources to make this package.
+Many thanks to Eric Iverson and Jsoftware for providing the source code for the J7 engine, allowing the use of script, document and image resources as well as providing full JAL integation to make this package.

+Thanks to Chris Burke who suggested the current layout of the soft keyboard.

+Special thanks to Bill Lam for his work in making plot and viewmat work on this platform.

  ** Introduction

 J is an astonishingly powerful mathematical tool which should be in the hands of every thinking person.
 Approached interactively, the user can start with simple problems and naturally build their skills until they can solve problems of enormous complexity.
-It defines the highest standard of what constitutes "A Tool For Thought".
+It defines the highest standard of what constitutes a "Tool of Thought". (http://www.jsoftware.com/papers/tot.htm)

-The goal of the present implementation is to make J available to the highest number of mobile users possible to promote J as a standard tool of mathematical anaysis.
+The goal of the present implementation is to make J available to the highest number of mobile users possible to promote J as a standard tool of mathematical analysis.

   - michael dykman
   - Toronto, 2012

  ** Usage

-Android uses 'activities' to present functionality to users, treating each windows a first-class UI entitiy.
+Android uses 'activities' to present functionality to users, treating each window as a first-class UI entitiy.
 Exiting the console does not close open editors.
 While it is possible to make the Android J console act close all windows, the pattern is deprecated in this environment.
 Rather than swim upstream against the prevailing environment, we have elected to let the native environment dictate this behaviour.

+Graphical viewers for viewing bitmaps, PDFs, etc. are not provided by this package.
+The plot package requires a third party PDF viewer to be installed on your device just as viewmat relies on your preferred viewer for bitmap graphic files.

  ** Soft Keyboard